 *** Travel Equipment ***

 I have flutes to rent to students for a small maintenance fee.
-I provide all of the games and educational materials for piano students.
+I provide all of the educational materials for piano students though may ask a student to purchase a book or two.
 I occasionally can provide or lend sheet music, but mostly I expect the student to purchase those materials as well as books for theory/history.

 *** Specialties ***

 My flute students receive methods all over the board from Marcel Moyse, Taffanel, and Gaubert to Trevor Wye and Wagner.
 My theoretical knowledge is quite comprehensive and always taught through a historical lens.
 My piano students (I have several young beginners currently) receive combined methods from Bartók, Faber and Faber, Bastien, Donald Waxman, and many of my own inventive techniques.
 I have experience with special needs students, especially with neuroatypical students.